BRAVE NEW WORLD ?

 These techniques have their uses.
 Yet in the medium-to-long-term, stopgaps won't be enough.
 All use of psychoactive drugs may be conceived as an attempt to correct something pathological with one's state of consciousness.
 There's something deeply wrong with our brains.
 If what we had now was OK, we wouldn't try to change it.
 But it isn't, so we do.
 Mature biological psychiatry will recognise inadequate innate bliss as a pandemic form of mental ill-health: good for selfish DNA in the ancestral environment where the adaptation arose, but bad for its throwaway vehicles, notably us.
 The whole gamut of behavioural conditioning, socio-economic reform, talk-therapies - and even euphoriant superdrugs - are just palliatives, not cures, for a festering global illness.
 Its existence demands a global eradication program, not idle philosophical manifestos and scientific belles lettres.

-But one does one's best.
-The ideological obstacles to genetically pre-programmed mental super-health are actually more daunting than the technical challenges.
+That said, the ideological obstacles to genetically pre-programmed mental super-health are actually more daunting than the technical challenges.
 To be cured, hypo-hedonia must be recognised as a primarily genetic deficiency-disorder.
 Designer mood-brighteners and anti-anxiety agents to alleviate it are sometimes branded "lifestyle-drugs"; but this is to trivialise a serious medical condition which must be corrected at source.
 Happily, our hereditary neuropsychiatric disorder is likely to become extinct within a few generations as the Reproductive Revolution unfolds.
 Aversive experience, and the poisonous metabolic pathways that mediate its textures, will become physiologically impossible once the genes coding its neural substrates have been eliminated.
 We won't miss its corrupting effect when it's gone.

 In the medium-term, the functional equivalent of aversive experience can help animate us instead.
 Late in the Third Millennium and beyond, its functional successors may be expressed as gradients of majestic well-being.
 On this scenario, our descendants will enjoy a civilisation based on information-bearing pleasure-gradients: whether steep or shallow, we simply don't know.
 Such a global species-project does not have the desperate moral urgency of eliminating the phenomenon of Darwinian pain - both "mental" and "physical", human and non-human alike.
 Abolishing raw nastiness - sometimes vile beyond belief - remains the over-riding ethical priority.
-One doesn't have to be an outright negative utilitarian to acknowledge that getting rid of agony takes moral precedence over maximising pleasure.
+One doesn't have to be a negative utilitarian to acknowledge that getting rid of agony takes moral precedence over maximising pleasure.
 But both genetic fundamentalists and gung-ho advocates of Better Living Through Chemistry today agree on one crucial issue.
 There is no sense in sustaining a legacy of mood-darkening metabolic pathways out of superstitious deference to our savage past.

 * * *